kryptokrona/kryptokrona-docs/guides/wallets/Using-Zedwallet.md

 **You need it if you're sending TRTL to an exchange, the tipbot or RainBorg**.

 To send a transaction with a payment ID, enter it when prompted to.
+It is a 64char hex string.

 ![p-id](guides/wallets/images/p-id-simple.png)